T-Goon/Note-Taking-App/README.md

 Apart from being a traditional note-taker, the Note-Taking-App allows the user to add location as well as pictorial information to their notes.

 ![3](https://user-images.githubusercontent.com/47456525/136677885-fc9b8bf2-9034-457b-a6fd-c729412030ef.png)

+## Testing for the Note-Taking-App

+For testing the correctness and expected behaviour of our app, we performed UI tests using the Espresso Library in Android.

 ## Resource Utilization